OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 Every Office add-in has a manifest.
 There are two types of manifests:

-- **XML manifest**: This is the only type of manifest that is currently supported for non-Outlook add-ins.
+- **XML manifest**: This is the only type of manifest that's currently supported for non-Outlook add-ins.
 As the name indicates, it's XML format.
 This type of manifest can't be used for an app that combines an add-in with some other kind of extension of the Microsoft 365 platform.
 - **unified manifest for Microsoft 365**: This is an expanded version of the JSON-formatted manifest that has been used for years as the manifest for Teams Apps.
 Add-ins that use this manifest can be combined with other kinds of extensions of the Microsoft 365 platform in a single app that's installable as a unit whole.

 [!INCLUDE [non-unified manifest clients note](../includes/non-unified-manifest-clients.md)]